Jerry Tillery: College career

 Tillery was originally going to play offensive tackle as a freshman at Notre Dame in 2015, but it was later decided he would play defensive tackle.
 That season, he played in 12 games with three starts and recorded 12 tackles and a sack.
 As a sophomore in 2016, he started 11 of 12 games, recording 37 tackles.
 As a junior in 2017, Tillery started all 13 games, finishing the season with 56 tackles and 4.5 sacks.
 He returned to Notre Dame for his senior year in 2018.
+He posted a career-high seven sacks during the 2018 season.